cruelreddy/population-data-analysis/README.md

 ## Project Structure

-• `sales_analysis.ipynb`: Main notebook containing analysis and visual outputs
+• `visual.ipynb`: Main notebook containing analysis and visual outputs
 • `sales_data.csv`: Dataset used in the project
 • `screenshots/`: Folder with generated plots